-The Red Triangle is the descending tongue of grace; the Blue Triangle is the ascending tongue of prayer
+The Red Triangle is the desceding tongue of grade; the Blue Triangle is the ascending tongue of prayer.

 This Interchange, the Double Gift of Tongues, the Word of Double Power-ABRAHADABRA!-is the sign of the GREAT WORK, for the GREAT WORK is accomplished in Silence.
-And behold is not that Word equal to Cheth, that is Cancer. whose Sigil is {Cancer}?
+And behold is not that Word equal to Cheth, that is Cancer, whose Sigil is 59?